bpaauwe/udi-darksky-poly/README.md

 (c) 2018 Robert Paauwe
 MIT license.

 This node server is intended to pull weather related data from [DarkSky](http://www.darksky.net/) and make it available via ISY nodes.
 To access this data you must register with darksky.net and obtain an API key.
 Note that currently the first 1000 requests per day are free.
-This means setting the polling to something more frequentlly than 2 minutes will incur usage charges.
+This means setting the polling to something more frequently than 2 minutes will incur usage charges.

 ## Installation